May 1-6, 2018

 May 1: Day of Reflection

-Spearheaded by the Archdiocese and other religious leaders, the community will come together to write a communal prayer for interfaith services to be held at places of worship across San Antonio with a central candlelight service at San Fernando Cathedral.
-The service at San Fernando will start out commemorative week.
-The Mayor, County Judge, and all elected officials will be in attendance to kick off the week and set out intentions as a city for our Tricentennial year.
-In addition, the indigenous community will create a Healing Ceremony in conjunction with these services.
+Spearheaded by the Archdiocese and other religious leaders, the community will come together with a communal prayer for interfaith services to be held at places of worship across San Antonio with a central, candlelight service at Main Plaza.

 May 2: History & Education